 6. Reset the Network Settings

-To fix the occasional bugs in the network settings of iOS, you can reset them.
+You can reset iOSโs network settings to fix occasional bugs.
 This will remove all the network configurations you saved earlier on the iPhone.

 7. Set Automatic Time